 - Your dog appears distressed when he’s shaking.
 Pay special attention to “calming signals” such as stress panting, lip licking, or ears that are pulled far back.

-If your dog is sick or injured, the treatments will likely require veterinary help.
-Your vet may prescribe rest, massage, or even surgery—all dependent on the underlying cause of your dog's shaking.
+If your dog is sick or injured, veterinary treatment is required.
+Your vet may recommend medication, supportive care, rest, massage, or even surgery—all dependent on the underlying cause of your dog's shaking.

 How to Prevent Shaking in Dogs

 Again, the specific prevention will depend on the cause of your dog's shivering.
-Keeping your dog warm, relaxed, up-to-date on preventative care, well-exercised, and away from toxic "snacks" can all help keep her from shaking.
-That said, certain breeds or individuals might be more prone to the mysterious "Generalized Tremor Syndrome," which has no known way to treat or prevent.
+Keeping your dog warm, relaxed, up-to-date on preventive care, well-exercised, and away from toxic "snacks" can all help keep her from shaking.
+That said, certain breeds or individuals might be more prone to the mysterious "Generalized Tremor Syndrome," which has no known way to prevent it.

-It’s important to get help if your dog’s shaking is accompanied with behavior changes, other symptoms, or started after eating something new.
-While shivering can just be a simple case of Generalized Tremor Syndrome or cold, it can also be a symptom of serious diseases or even anxiety.
+It’s important to get help if your dog’s shaking is accompanied by behavior changes, other symptoms, or started after eating something new.
+While shivering may be as simple as cold or anxiety, it can also be a symptom of serious diseases or toxin exposure.